-When To Use a Semicolon (Examples)
+Semicolon: The 2 Ways to Use a ;

 PRACTICE

 Practice writing with semicolons.
-Write about the following prompt using as many semicolons as you can (create a couple lists if you have to); however, if you overuse the semicolon, you will be punished; severely.
+Use the following creative writing prompt, using as many semicolons as you can; you can even create a couple lists if you have to.

 Prompt: Billy is going backpacking through Asia and needs to get vaccination shots.

 Spend at least fifteen minutes on this.
-When you’re done, share your practice in the comments, and be sure to leave feedback for your fellow writers!
+When you’re done, share your practice in the practice box below, and be sure to leave feedback for your fellow writers!